k-vaughn/iso5345/readme.md

 blah, blah, blah

-## Specifications for Identifier Types
+## Specifications for identifier types

 The following table identifies details about each identifier type.
 The precise meaning of each column is defined in ISO 5345.
 Requests for new identifiers must provide values for all Special Attributes that are marked mandatory (M) or conditional \(C), when the stated conditions apply.